laminlabs/lamindb/README.md

 <details>
 <summary>Why?</summary>

-Reproducing analytical results or understanding how a dataset or model was created can be a pain.
+Reproducing results or understanding how a dataset or model was created can be a pain.
-Training models on thousands of datasets, historical data, LIMS & ELN systems, orthogonal assays, or datasets from other teams is even harder.
+Training models across thousands of datasets — from LIMS and ELNs to orthogonal assays and cross-team silos — is even harder.
-In the age of agents maintaining an overview and ensuring the quality of a project's datasets, models & analyses is more difficult than it should be.
+In the age of AI agents, maintaining an overview and ensuring data quality across a project is more complex than ever.

-Unlike with git for code or data warehouses for tables biological datasets have historically not had a dedicated API-first data management framework.
+Unlike code (git) or tables (data warehouses), biological data has lacked a dedicated, API-first management framework.
-They have been managed with plain versioned storage systems, GUI-focused platforms, structureless data lakes, rigid data warehouses (SQL, monolithic arrays), and tabular lakehouses built for domains that come with a by far smaller amount of concepts, entities and data formats.
+It has been relegated to structureless data lakes, rigid SQL warehouses, or tabular lakehouses designed for domains with far fewer entities, concepts, and specialized formats.

-LaminDB aims to address the problem at its core with a data-lineage-native lakehouse architecture that understands bio-registries & formats (`DataFrame`, `AnnData`, `.zarr`, `.tiledbsoma`, …).
+LaminDB addresses this at the core with a lineage-native lakehouse architecture that understands bio-registries and formats (`DataFrame`, `AnnData`, `.zarr`, …).
-With this, it provides enough structure to enable queries across many datasets, enough freedom to keep the pace of R&D high, and rich context in form of data lineage on top of versioning, change management, and other industry standards.
+This provides enough structure to query across many datasets and enough freedom for high-paced R&D, while automating rich context on top of versioning, change management, and other industry standards.

 </details>